-(C) Nothing in this paragraph shall increase the authority of the persons described in subparagraph (B) to seek visitation orders independently.
+(C) This paragraph does not increase the authority of the persons described in subparagraph (B) to seek visitation orders independently.

 (D) The granting of visitation rights to a nonparent pursuant to subparagraph (B) shall not impact the calculation of child support.

-(c) If a party’s deployment, mobilization, or temporary duty will have a material effect on his or her ability, or anticipated ability, to appear in person at a regularly scheduled hearing, the court shall do either of the following:
+(c) If a party’s deployment, mobilization, or temporary duty will have a material effect on the party’s ability, or anticipated ability, to appear in person at a regularly scheduled hearing, the court shall do either of the following:

 (1) Upon motion of the party, hold an expedited hearing to determine custody and visitation issues prior to the departure of the party.